jarbor/svg-viewbox-maximize/README.md

-# svg-maximize
+# svg-viewbox-maximize
-<b>SVG Maximize</b> is a utility for resizing the viewBox coordinate system of an inline SVG so that it covers the entire browser viewport (or a container element) <i>without</i> resizing the SVG's contents.
+<b>SVG ViewBox Maximize</b> is a utility for resizing the viewbox coordinate system of an inline SVG so that it covers the entire browser viewbox (or a container element) <i>without</i> resizing the SVG's contents.

 ## Why is this a problem?
 Inline SVGs are a powerful native tool for imaging and animation.
 However, browsers and devices come in all shapes and sizes while SVGs require fixed aspect ratio coordinate systems to ensure consistent rendering of the components.
 This leaves us with a few obvious options when scaling an image to a different aspect ratio using the `preserveAspectRatio` attribute of an SVG: